Navigate the challenges of co-parenting with practical advice and legal tips.

 At least one-third of the people we know are introverts.
 They are the ones who prefer listening to speaking; who innovate and create but dislike self-promotion; who favor working on their own over working in teams.
 It is to introverts—Rosa Parks, Chopin, Dr. Seuss, Steve Wozniak—that we owe many of the great contributions to society.

 In Quiet, Susan Cain argues that we dramatically undervalue introverts and shows how much we lose in doing so.
-She charts the rise of the Extrovert Ideal throughout the twentieth century … Continue reading →
+She charts the rise of the Extrovert Ideal … Continue reading →

 It’s hard to believe that the last (also first) time I did a post like this was the end of April.
 It’s been more than SIX MONTHS, y’all!
 They went by in a blink.

 Since it’s been a bit, let’s do another check-in.
 Grab yourself a hot (or cold!) drink and let’s do a bit of catching up, friends.

 If we were having coffee I’d tell you that we just recently started school.
 My oldest is doing e-learning through her high school, and so far it’s been a mixed blessing.
 It’s not like homeschool– her teachers are doing live classes.
 She thrives on individual attention and a relationship with her teachers, though, and that’s not easy to … Continue reading →